wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 \end{align}
 $$

-The above just says that the parallel part goes $n$ times faster, while the sequential part is unchanged.
+The above just says that the parallel part goes $p$ times faster, while the sequential part is unchanged.

 The parallel speedup on $p$ cores, $S(p)$, is then: